elastic/tinymath/docs/functions.md

 ```
 ***
 ## _pow(_ _a_,  _b_ _)_
-Calculates the cube root of a number.
+Raises a number to a given exponent.
 For arrays, the function will be applied index-wise to each element.

 | Param | Type | Description |